Zireael07/awesome-tabletop-rpgs/readme.md

 - [Perstoria](https://www.drivethrurpg.com/product/363032/Perstoria-Free-Sample) - a 2d6 based system
 - [Pip System](https://www.drivethrurpg.com/product/217218/Pip-System-QuickStart) - another Opend6 derivative that went in a different direction
 - [Shadow of the Demon Lord](https://www.drivethrurpg.com/product/156576/Victims-of-the-Demon-Lord-Starter-Guide) - a d20 derivative that has some awesome ideas (e.g. boons and banes)
+- [Stars without Number](https://www.drivethrurpg.com/product/86467/Stars-Without-Number-Original-Free-Edition) - has a Traveller feel.
+Has a paid version, too, with minimal differences.
+- [Worlds without Number](https://www.drivethrurpg.com/product/348809) - vastly expanded compared to Stars.
+Has a free and paid version, with minimal differences.
 - [System DL](http://www.edgeongaming.com/systemdl/) - a diceless system
+- [Tiny d6](https://www.tinyd6.com/what-is-tinyd6) - a small d6 system
 - [Tunnels and Trolls](https://www.drivethrurpg.com/product/54407) - free version of one of the first roleplaying games, that can also be played solo

 ### System Reference Documents